matt-oakes/homelab/README.md

 A media server for streaming media to Google TV.

+### qBittorrent

+A torrent client with built into web UI and VPN support.

+To configure the VPN add a Wireguard config file to `torrent/config/wireguard/wg0.conf` and set `TORRENT_VPN_ENABLED` to `true` and then restart the service.

 ### Wireguard VPN Server

 Used to remotely connect to the internal home network from anywhere else.